deficient/battery-widget/README.md

 ```

 `adapter`
-The pointer located inside of `/sys/class/power_supply` which corresponds to your battery's status.
+The name of the directory entry in `/sys/class/power_supply` corresponding to the requested battery adapter.

 `ac`
-The pointer located inside of `/sys/class/power_supply` which corresponds to your AC status.
+The name of the directory entry in `/sys/class/power_supply` corresponding to your AC status.

 `ac_prefix`
 The prefix to populate `${AC_BAT}` when your computer is using ac power.
 If your font supports unicode characters, you could use "🔌".